ACFPeacekeeper/ACFPeacekeeper/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my masters degree in CSE, specializing in AI and Cybersecurity.
-- 🌱 I’m currently learning Deep Learning, Software Security and Computer & Network Security.
+- 🌱 I’m currently learning Deep Learning, Software Security, and Computer & Network Security.
 - 👯 I’m looking to collaborate on nothing at the moment.
 - 🤔 I’m looking for help with nothing at the moment.
 - 💬 Ask me about whatever you want.